dmg-lab/AlgebraicShiftingBenchmarks/README.md

 ## Building julia environment

-Using the provided Manifest.toml requires julia version 1.10.8.
 To start julia from the root of the project and activate the environment for the project run.

 ```